 I love art deco and art nouveau styles.
 I’ve always been drawn to them.
 Especially the stained-glass windows of an Arts and Crafts home or the intricate soft swirls seen in the art nouveau movement.

 In designing my surface and fabric prints, I first start with a mosaic which I paint on canvas using acrylic paint.
 I incorporate various brushstrokes to add texture and movement.
 Then it is put into either a simple or complex pattern.
-My artwork entitled “Cranberry Indian Mosaic” is an example of a complex pattern, the artwork is made of up of hundreds of repeated parts which result in a series of diamonds.
+My artwork entitled “Pueblo Sunset Mosaic” is an example of a complex pattern, the artwork is made of up of hundreds of repeated parts which result in a series of diamonds.

 Other designs I will add an effect to the artwork to make it appear more glass-like.
 For example, the design at the edges of this paper is called “Rivers in the Desert” and looks like stained-glass.